lifelike/4kgeneral/README.md

 You need a *env.yourhostname* and *make.yourhostname* to use the Makefile and shell scripts.
 You can use at the included example.make and example.env as templates (notice the backwards names).
+You will also need a recent version of python pre-3.0 (eg version 2.7).

 Yes, I know that using the C pre-processor (cpp) with java is not the way you normally do it.
 It was an easy way to inject the image bitmap